19hours/sg-statutes/Acts/Securities and Futures Act.md

 [1/2005]

-(4) Notwithstanding subsection (6), a person does not contravene subsection (1) by presenting oral or written material, on matters contained in a preliminary document which has been lodged with the Authority, to institutional investors, relevant persons as defined in section 282Z(3) or persons to whom an offer referred to in section 282Z(2) is to be made before a prospectus or profile statement is registered by the Authority.
+(4) Notwithstanding subsection (6), a person does not contravene subsection (1) —

+(a) by presenting, before a prospectus or profile statement is registered by the Authority, oral or written material on matters contained in a preliminary document which has been lodged with the Authority, to institutional investors, relevant persons as defined in section 282Z(3) or persons to whom an offer referred to in section 282Z(2) is to be made; or

-[1/2005]
+(b) by presenting oral or written material on matters contained in a prospectus or profile statement which has been lodged with the Authority in respect of an offer of units or derivatives of units in a business trust, before the prospectus or profile statement is registered by the Authority, for the sole purpose of equipping any of the following persons with knowledge of the units or derivatives of units in a business trust in order to enable the person to carry on the regulated activity of dealing in securities, or to provide any financial advisory service, in relation to the units or derivatives of units in a business trust:

+(i) a person licensed under this Act in respect of dealing in securities;

+(ii) an exempt person;

+(iii) a person who is a representative in respect of dealing in securities under this Act;

+(iv) a representative of an exempt person;

+(v) a person licensed under the Financial Advisers Act (Cap.
+110) in respect of advising on any investment product;

+(vi) an exempt financial adviser;

+(vii) a person who is a representative in respect of advising on any investment product under the Financial Advisers Act;

+(viii) a representative of an exempt financial adviser.

+[Act 34 of 2012 wef 19/08/2016]

 (5) For the avoidance of doubt, a person may disseminate a prospectus or profile statement that has been registered by the Authority under section 282C without contravening subsection (1).